isomerpages/moe-etd-tflb/pages/Collaborate with Us.md

   Indicate your interest below!
 image: /images/Logo/CotF logo horizontal 2.png
 ---
-<p>\*New!\* For enquiries about AI Lesson Generator and AI Lesson commentator, please scroll down and register your interest in the Form.sg.</p>
+<center><h4>*New!* For enquiries about AI Lesson Generator and AI Lesson commentator, please scroll down and register your interest in the Form.sg.</h4>

 <center><h4 style="color:#578ffe;"><a href="#opportunity">Our Opportunity Areas</a>  |  <a href="#interest">Submit Your Interest</a></h4></center>